 These glimmers are ideals of something we want to do or someone we want to be.
 It may be something utterly unreachable, impractical or unbelievable.
-It may be something pay-the-bills-practical, complete with pension plan and people carrier.
+It may be something to pay-the-bills, practical, complete with pension plan and people carrier.
 It may simply be a dream to run off with the circus.

 Nevertheless, these glimmers are what shape us and ultimately can transform the 9-5 into something far more exciting and fulfilling.

 The glimmer chasers